Marketing to Doctors, Part 4: Lead Generation

 Focused Content

-Most of our technical advice comes down to not making mistakes: clearly label your content with page titles and URLs that reflect your keywords and actual content, use HTTPS instead of HTTP, don’t do stupid stuff like signup for link farms or allow spammy outbound links in your comment sections, etc.
+Most of our technical advice comes down to not making mistakes: clearly label your content with page titles and URLs that reflect your keywords and actual content; use HTTPS instead of HTTP; don’t do stupid stuff like signing up for link farms or allowing spammy outbound links in your comment sections, etc.

-Appropriate inbound links are definitely helpful, but in our experience, the pursuit of them often leads to semi-spammy inbound links that actually hurt your rankings.
-When you have the opportunity to cross-link or get inbound links from sites that make sense from a logical content perspective, great.
-Otherwise, focus on writing great content.
+Appropriate inbound links are definitely helpful, but in our experience, pursuing them often results in semi-spammy links that actually hurt your rankings.
+When you have the opportunity to cross-link or get inbound links from sites that make sense from a logical content perspective, great; otherwise, focus on writing great content.

 Matching Calls to Action